beginning of content

 Key facts

-• Haematologists are specialist doctors who diagnose and treat all kinds of blood diseases.
+• Haematologists are specialist doctors who diagnose and treat blood diseases.

-A haematologist is a specialist doctor who treats conditions that affect the blood, and the body organs that make the blood.
+A haematologist is a specialist doctor.
+They treat conditions that affect your blood and the body organs that make blood.

-A haematologist has completed at least 5 years of specialist training after becoming a doctor.
+A haematologist has completed several years of specialist training after becoming a doctor.

 When do I see a haematologist?